Ayoka Lee

-Ayoka Lee (born August 12, 2000) is an American college basketball player for the Kansas State Wildcats of the Big 12 Conference.
-She holds the NCAA Division I women's single-game scoring record with 61 points.
+Ayoka Lee (born August 12, 2000) is a former American college basketball player for the Kansas State Wildcats of the Big 12 Conference.
+She currently holds the NCAA Division I women's single-game scoring record with 61 points.

 High school career

 Lee played basketball for Byron High School in Byron, Minnesota.
 In her sophomore season, she averaged 24.6 points, 13.8 rebounds and 4.5 blocks per game and was named to the Class 3A All-State team.
 As a junior, Lee averaged 24.9 points, 16.4 rebounds and 4.1 blocks per game, repeating as a Class 3A All-State selection.
 In her senior season, she averaged 26.6 points, 15.7 rebounds and 5.5 blocks per game.
 She scored a school-record 54 points against Cotter High School during the Section 1AA tournament.
 Lee tore her anterior cruciate ligament (ACL) during the state tournament.
 She earned Class 2A All-State honors and was a finalist for the Minnesota Miss Basketball award.
 Lee set career and single-season program records for points, rebounds and field goal percentage.
 In high school, she also competed in volleyball for three years and track and field for two years at the varsity level.
 A three-star recruit, she committed to playing college basketball for Kansas State.